mpatrickb/vagrant-hyperV/README.md

 ### Userfull
+- If you want to use another PHP version, edit 'bootalways.sh' before 'vagrant up'
 - IP is always saved here > ```/vagrant/ipaddress```
 - Apache2 uses the following location: ```\var\www\html\```
 - Use SFTP in phpstorm.
 Root path: ```/var/www``` or ```/var/www/html```